rtavenar/blog/softdtw.md

 We have seen in a [previous blog post](dtw.html) how one can use Dynamic Time Warping (DTW) as a shift-invariant similarity measure between time series.
 In this new post, we will study some aspects related to the differentiability of DTW.
-The reason why we focus on differentiability is that this property is key in modern machine learning approaches.
+One of the reasons why we focus on differentiability is that this property is key in modern machine learning approaches.

 [@cuturi2017soft] provide a nice example setting in which differentiability is desirable:
 Suppose we are given a forecasting task<label for="sn-1" class="sidenote-toggle sidenote-number"></label>